ChainSafe/gossamer/docs/docs/usage/configuration.md

 Gossamer consumes a `.toml` file containing predefined settings for the node from setting the genesis file, to the RPC/WS server, this file allows you to curated the functionality of the node instead of writing out the flags manually

-TODO: How to target & use custom config

 ## Full reference

 ```toml